michalkonecny/aern2/aern2-real/README.md

 ## 7. Specification and tests

-Most `CReal` operations is simply lifts of the corresponding `CN MPBall` operations, which are tested in package [aern2-mp](../aern2-mp/README.md) against a fairly complete hspec/QuickCheck specification of algebraic properties.
+Most `CReal` operations are simply lifts of the corresponding `CN MPBall` operations, which are tested in package [aern2-mp](../aern2-mp/README.md) against a fairly complete hspec/QuickCheck specification of algebraic properties.

+TODO: limit and select tests